Source: Wikipedia

 Chamaebatia foliolosa |

 Chamaebatia foliolosa is a species of aromatic evergreen shrub in the rose family known by the common names mountain misery, bearclover, and tarweed.
 It is endemic to the mountains of California, where it grows in coniferous forests.
 The Miwok tribe's name for the plant was kit-kit-dizze.[2]
 It was used as an herbal remedy for colds, coughs, rheumatism, chicken pox, measles, smallpox and other diseases.[3]
+The name mountain misery comes from the gold rush when early pioneers would trip and fall from the dense stinky brush.

 Description